neondatabase/website/content/docs/guides/logical-replication-neon-to-neon.md

 For information about creating a Neon project, see [Create a project](/docs/manage/projects#create-a-project).

+## Prepare your source Neon database

+This section describes how to prepare your source Neon database (the publisher) for replicating data to your destination Neon database (the subscriber).

-## Enable logical replication in the source Neon project
+### Enable logical replication in the source Neon project

 In the Neon project containing your source database, enable logical replication.
 You only need to perform this step on the source Neon project.